stephenajulu/stephenajulu.com/content/blog/my-investment-strategy.md

 Quote of today

 > Saving is puting your money to rest, investing is making your money work for you even while you are asleep

-#### **NOTE:** People who follow guides like this(even from "professionals") without doing their own research are "fools".
-No one knows the best thing for you to invest in.
-All we provide are recommendations.
-Read, learn then do your own research.

 ##### Additional Resources